DIAGNOSIS AND TREATMENT

 • Proximal leg muscle weakness is a hallmark sign of LEMS4

-A diagnosis of LEMS may be suspected based on clinical symptomatology, including proximal muscle weakness, autonomic dysfunction, and areflexia.
+A diagnosis of LEMS may be suspected based on clinical symptomatology, including proximal muscle weakness, autonomic dysfunction, and hyporeflexia or areflexia.
 However, confirmatory tests are critical for a definitive diagnosis.4

 SYMPTOM TRACKING JOURNAL